neondatabase/website/content/docs/import/import-from-postgres-pg-import.md

 ## Before you begin

 - Make sure your Neon plan supports your database size.
 The Neon Free Tier offers 0.5 GiB of storage.
 For larger data sizes, upgrade to the Launch or Scale plan.
 See Neon plans.
 If you are on the Neon Launch or Scale plan, you can optimize for the migration by configuring a larger compute size or enabling [autoscaling](/docs/guides/autoscaling-guide) for additional CPU and RAM.
 See [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute).
-- Retrieve the connection parameters or connection string for your source Postgres database.
-The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection format you prefer.
-If you are logged in to a local Postgres instance, you may only need to provide the database name.
-Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for information about connection parameters.
+- Retrieve the [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) for your source Postgres database.
-- Optionally, create a role in Neon to perform the restore operation.
+- Optionally, [create a role in Neon](/docs/manage/roles#manage-roles-in-the-neon-console) to perform the restore operation.
 The role that performs the restore operation becomes the owner of restored database objects.
 For example, if you want role `sally` to own database objects, create `role` sally in Neon and perform the restore operation as `sally`.
 - Create the target database in Neon.
 For example, if you are migrating a database named `pagila`, create a database named `pagila` in Neon.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).
 - Retrieve the connection string for your Neon database.
 You can find it in the **Connection Details** widget on the Neon **Dashboard**.
-It will look something like this:
+If you created a role to perform the restore operation, make sure to select that role.
+Your connection string will look something like this:

    ```bash shouldWrap
    postgres://[user]:[password]@[neon_hostname]/[dbname]
    ```

   Avoid using a [pooled Neon connection string](/docs/reference/glossary#pooled-connection-string) (see PgBouncer issues [452](https://github.com/pgbouncer/pgbouncer/issues/452) & [976](https://github.com/pgbouncer/pgbouncer/issues/976) for details).
 Use an [unpooled connection string](/docs/reference/glossary#unpooled-connection-string) instead.
-- This utility uses `pg_dump` and `pg_restore`.
+- The `pg-import` utility uses `pg_dump` and `pg_restore`.
 A generated dump file containing any of the following statements will produce a warning or error when data is restored to Neon:
   - `ALTER OWNER` statements
   - `CREATE EVENT TRIGGER` statements
-  -   Any statement requiring the PostgreSQL superuser privilege or not held by the role running the migration If you encounter these errors or warnings, see [Import from Postgres](/docs/import/import-from-postgres) for possible workarounds.
+  -  Any statement requiring the PostgreSQL superuser privilege or a privilege not held by the role running the migration.

+  `ALTER OWNER` warnings can be ignored (see [Database object ownership considerations](/docs/import/import-from-postgres#database-object-ownership-considerations)). `CREATE EVENT TRIGGER` or other statements requiring a privilege not held by the role performing the restore operation may require that you exclude those statements from the dump file.

 ## Export data with @neondatabase/pg-import